roselmamendes/gradle-example/README.md

     test
         java

-After proceed with a clone, inside of the project's folder run `gradle test`.
+After to proceed with a clone, inside of the project's folder run `gradle test`.

 Some interesting tasks that come with java plugin: